 For Non-levy Paying Employers

 Non-levy paying employers will share the cost of training and assessing their apprentices with government – this is called ‘co-investment’.
-From May 2017, you will pay 10% towards to the cost of apprenticeship training and government will pay the rest (90%), up to the funding band maximum.
-From April 2019 this will decrease to 5%, with the government paying the remaining 95%.
+From April 2019, you will pay 5% towards to the cost of apprenticeship training and government will pay the rest (95%), up to the funding band maximum.

 What can the funds be used for?